Sudhir Nayak: Career

 Passionate about the study and development of the Harmonium, Sudhir curated an exhibition of antique Harmoniums from his personal vintage collection, along with providing information about the history and the status of the Harmonium, in the International Music Festival 'Baajaa Gaajaa- 2009", which was appreciated by many reputed personalities from the field of Music and fine arts.
 He also conducts workshops related to the Harmonium at different places in India and abroad.

-Sudhir is also associated with special projects like ‘Fearless Nadia’, theatrical productions like ‘Stories in a song’ and music festivals like ‘Baajaa Gaajaa’ which have gained international acclaim.
+Sudhir is also associated with special projects like 'Fearless Nadia', theatrical productions like 'Stories in a song' and music festivals like 'Baajaa Gaajaa' which have gained international acclaim.

 He has been invited as a visiting lecturer through the Department of Fine Arts and Music, University of Pittsburgh, USA.
 He has also performed and conducted interactive sessions for music students of Stanford, Berkeley, Brandeis, Yale University and Ithaca College, USA, Griffith University, Brisbane and other educational institutions and universities around the globe.
 He has also participated in many international festivals and projects like The Indian Voices Festival- BBC Proms Festival at The Royal Albert Hall (London), The Perth Arts Festival (Perth), Cumbre Tajin Festival, (Mexico), Sacred Music Festival (Brisbane), Paramasala Festival (Sydney), Melbourne Festival (Melbourne) etc.

+Sudhir currently teaches a course in Harmonium at the University of Mumbai.